tkhamez/swagger-eve-php/docs/Api/MarketApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$order_type = "all"; // string | Filter buy/sell orders, return all orders by default.
+$order_type = "order_type_example"; // string | Filter buy/sell orders, return all orders by default.
 If you query without type_id, we always return both buy and sell orders
 $region_id = 56; // int | Return orders in this region
-$datasource = "tranquility"; // string | The server name you would like data from
+$datasource = "datasource_example"; // string | The server name you would like data from
 $if_none_match = "if_none_match_example"; // string | ETag from a previous request.
 A 304 will be returned if this matches the current ETag
-$page = 1; // int | Which page of results to return
+$page = 56; // int | Which page of results to return
 $type_id = 56; // int | Return orders only for this type

 try {